Condair Group

+Condair Group AG founded in 1948 and based in Switzerland is the global leader in humidification, dehumidification and evaporative cooling.
+Condair Group has production sites in Europe, North America and China, its own sales and service organizations in 23 countries, and representatives in 50 locations worldwide.

-Condair Group AG is a Swiss manufacturer of commercial and industrial humidification devices and systems.
-It has sales and service companies in 20 countries around the world and a network of sales partners covering more than 50 countries.
-It also operates logistics and production facilities in Europe, North America and China.
-Its head office, including its administrative and research and development departments, is located in Pfäffikon/Freienbach in the Swiss canton of Schwyz.
+Its head office, including its administrative and research and development departments, are located in Pfäffikon/Freienbach in the Swiss canton of Schwyz.

 Products

 The Condair Group, known then as Defensor, began to develop and manufacture a rotary sprayer designed to disinfect cattle sheds (to fight foot-and-mouth disease) shortly after the Second World War.

 Today, the Group produces a wide range of steam humidifiers, steam distribution systems, hybrid humidifiers, adiabatic humidifiers, evaporative coolers, measurement and control technologies and water treatment products.

 Typical use cases for these include: